Isotopic labeling: Radioisotopic labeling

+Applications

 Applications in human mineral nutrition research

 The use of stable isotope tracers to study mineral nutrition and metabolism in humans was first reported in the 1960s.
 While radioisotopes had been used in human nutrition research for several decades prior, stable isotopes presented a safer option, especially in subjects for which there is elevated concern about radiation exposure, e.g. pregnant and lactating women and children.
 Other advantages offered by stable isotopes include the ability to study elements having no suitable radioisotopes and to study long-term tracer behavior.
 Thus the use of stable isotopes became commonplace with the increasing availability of isotopically enriched materials and inorganic mass spectrometers.
 The use of stable isotopes instead of radioisotopes does have several drawbacks: larger quantities of tracer are required, having the potential of perturbing the naturally existing mineral; analytical sample preparation is more complex and mass spectrometry instrumentation more costly; the presence of tracer in whole bodies or particular tissues cannot be measured externally.
 Nonetheless, the advantages have prevailed making stable isotopes the standard in human studies.

 Most of the minerals that are essential for human health and of particular interest to nutrition researchers have stable isotopes, some well-suited as biological tracers because of their low natural abundance.
 Iron, zinc, calcium, copper, magnesium, selenium and molybdenum are among the essential minerals having stable isotopes to which isotope tracer methods have been applied.
 Iron, zinc and calcium in particular have been extensively studied.

 Aspects of mineral nutrition/metabolism that are studied include absorption (from the gastrointestinal tract into the body), distribution, storage, excretion and the kinetics of these processes.
 Isotope tracers are administered to subjects orally (with or without food, or with a mineral supplement) and/or intravenously.
 Isotope enrichment is then measured in blood plasma, erythrocytes, urine and/or feces.
 Enrichment has also been measured in breast milk and intestinal contents.
 Tracer experiment design sometimes differs between minerals due to differences in their metabolism.
 For example, iron absorption is usually determined from incorporation of tracer in erythrocytes whereas zinc or calcium absorption is measured from tracer appearance in plasma, urine or feces.
 The administration of multiple isotope tracers in a single study is common, permitting the use of more reliable measurement methods and simultaneous investigations of multiple aspects of metabolism.